BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 ## files

-Interfaces for read and write files.
+Interfaces for reading and writing files.
 One interface to read/write both normal files and gzip format files.

 ## graph